-The GED® Transcript and Diploma Request Form can be found by clicking here.
+The GED® Transcript and Certificate Request Form can be found by clicking here.

 1. What is the GED®?

 The GED® is an examination of General Educational Development.

 Individuals who meet all of the following conditions are eligible to take the GED® Test:

 - does not have a high school diploma or high school equivalency credential and is not currently enrolled in a secondary school

 - is a resident of the State of Illinois

 Note: *If an individual is 17 years old and has been enrolled in a public, private, or a home school setting in the last 12 months, they must present a withdrawal letter from the last school enrolled in before taking the GED® tests.

 Click here for more information.

 3. What subjects are on the test and how long is each test?